-The exact scope of "critical information infrastructure operators" and "data processing operators" under the draft measures and the current regulatory regime remains unclear, and the Chinese government authorities may have wide discretion in the interpretation and enforcement of these laws.
-Currently, the draft measures have not materially affected our business and operations, and as we do not maintain, nor do we intend to maintain in the future, personally identifiable health information of patients in China, we do not believe our business activities affect or may be interpreted to affect national security.
-As of the date of this prospectus, we have not been informed by any relevant Chinese government authorities that we are identified as or considered a "critical information infrastructure operator" or "data processing operator."
-We are also not aware of any requirement that we should file for a cybersecurity review, nor have we received any inquiry, notice, warning, sanction in such respect or any regulatory objections to this offering.
-However, in anticipation of the strengthened implementation of cybersecurity laws and regulations, there can be no assurance that we will not be deemed as a critical information infrastructure operator or data processing operator under the Chinese cybersecurity laws and regulations in the future, or that the draft measures will not be further amended or other laws or regulations will not be promulgated to subject us to the cybersecurity review or other compliance requirements.
+Currently. the Revised CAC Measures have not materially affected our business and operations, and as we do not maintain, nor do we intend to maintain in the future, personally identifiable health information of patients in China, we do not believe our business activities affect, nor would be interpreted to affect, national security.
+As of the date of this Annual Report on Form 10-K, we have not been informed by any relevant Chinese government authorities that we are identified as or considered a "critical information infrastructure operator" or "online platform operator."
+However, in anticipation of the strengthened implementation of cybersecurity laws and regulations, there can be no assurance that we will not be deemed as a critical information infrastructure operator or online platform operator under the Chinese cybersecurity laws and regulations in the future, or that the Revised CAC Measures will not be further amended or other laws or regulations will not be promulgated to subject us to the cybersecurity review or other compliance requirements.
 In such case, we may face challenges in addressing such enhanced regulatory requirements.
-For additional information, see "Risk Factors-Risks related to our business operations-Our failure to comply with data protection laws and regulations could lead to government enforcement actions and significant penalties against us, and adversely impact our operating results," "Risk Factors-Risks Related to Doing Business in China and Our International Operations-Compliance with China's new Data Security Law, Cybersecurity Review Measures (revised draft for public consultation), Personal Information Protection Law, regulations and guidelines relating to the multi-level protection scheme and any other future laws and regulations may entail significant expenses and could materially affect our business," and "Risk Factors-Risks Related to Doing Business in China and Our International Operations-The approval of the China Securities Regulatory Commission or other Chinese regulatory agencies may be required in connection with this offering under Chinese law."
+For additional information, see "Part I-Item 1A-Risk Factors-Risks Related to our Business Operations-Our failure to comply with data protection laws and regulations could lead to government enforcement actions and significant penalties against us, which could adversely impact our operating results," "Part I-Item 1A-Risk Factors-Risks Related to Doing Business in China and Our International Operations-Compliance with the Data Security Law of the People's Republic of China, Cybersecurity Review Measures, the Personal Information Protection Law of the People's Republic of China, regulations and guidelines relating to the multi-level protection scheme and any other future laws and regulations may entail significant expenses and could materially affect our business," and "Part I-Item 1A-Risk Factors-Risks Related to Doing Business in China and Our International Operations-The approval of, or filing or other procedures with, the CSRC or other Chinese regulatory authorities may be required in connection with issuing our equity securities to foreign investors under Chinese law, and, if required, we cannot predict whether we will be able, or how long it will take us, to obtain such approval or complete such filing or other procedures.
+We are also required to obtain business licenses from Chinese authorities in connection with our general business activities currently conducted in China."